Additional Resourced Provision

 Impact

-Although there are significant differences in most of the ARPs in terms of structure, what is evident across all the young people and children is that they all felt they were supported throughout and that being part of an ARP offered them a SAFE SPACE while feeling valued within their school community.
+Whilst we recognise the ARPs operate differently within different schools, what is evident across all the young people and children is that they felt they were supported throughout.
+They also felt that being part of an ARP offered them a SAFE SPACE while feeling valued within their school community.